programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 https://cran.r-project.org/web/packages/RMySQL/RMySQL.pdf

-If you don't have the library RRMySQL installed, install it using the RStudio Console to run this instruction per below:
+If you don't have the library RMySQL installed, install it using the RStudio Console.
+Run this instruction per below:
 ```
 install.packages("RMySQL")
 ```